sameh625/BookStore-Fawry/README.md

 # Book Store

-A modular, extensible Java application simulating an online book store.
-The system supports different types of books including paper books (shippable), eBooks (emailable), and demo books (not for sale), with full support for inventory management, book purchasing, and custom exception handling.
+A Java application `for fawry challenge` simulating an online book store.
+The system supports different types of books including paper books, eBooks , and demo books , with support for inventory management, book purchasing, and custom exception handling.

 ---